vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-in-vmc-aws.md

     kubectl label cluster.cluster.x-k8s.io/tkg-ss-vmc cluster-role.tkg.tanzu.vmware.com/tanzu-services="" --overwrite=true
     ```

 ## <a id=deploy-workload-cluster> </a> Deploy Tanzu Kubernetes Clusters (Workload Clusters)

-The steps for deploying a workload cluster are almost exactly the same as for a shared services cluster, except that the names of the cluster and the placement containers (Resource pools, VM folder, Network, etc) are different.
+The steps for deploying a workload cluster are almost exactly the same as for a shared services cluster, except that the names of the cluster and the placement containers (resource pools, VM folder, network, etc.) are different.

-## <a id=integrate-to> </a> Integrate Tanzu Kubernetes clusters with Tanzu Observability
+## <a id=integrate-to> </a> Integrate Tanzu Kubernetes Clusters with Tanzu Observability

-For instructions on enabling Tanzu Observability on your workload cluster, please see [Set up Tanzu Observability to Monitor a Tanzu Kubernetes Clusters](./tko-saas-services.md#set-up-tanzu-observability-to-monitor-a-tanzu-kubernetes-clusters)
+For instructions on enabling Tanzu Observability on your workload cluster, see [Set up Tanzu Observability to Monitor a Tanzu Kubernetes Clusters](./tko-saas-services.md#set-up-tanzu-observability-to-monitor-a-tanzu-kubernetes-clusters).

-## <a id=integrate-tsm> </a> Integrate Tanzu Kubernetes clusters with Tanzu Service Mesh
+## <a id=integrate-tsm> </a> Integrate Tanzu Kubernetes Clusters with Tanzu Service Mesh

-For instructions on installing Tanzu Service Mesh on your workload cluster, please see [Onboard a Tanzu Kubernetes Cluster to Tanzu Service Mesh](./tko-saas-services.md#onboard-a-tanzu-kubernetes-cluster-to-tanzu-service-mesh)
+For instructions on installing Tanzu Service Mesh on your workload cluster, see [Onboard a Tanzu Kubernetes Cluster to Tanzu Service Mesh](./tko-saas-services.md#onboard-a-tanzu-kubernetes-cluster-to-tanzu-service-mesh).

 ## <a id=deploy-user-managed-packages> </a> Deploy User-Managed Packages on Tanzu Kubernetes clusters

-For instructions on installing user-Managed packages on the Tanzu Kubernetes clusters, see [Deploy User-Managed Packages in Workload Clusters](tkg-package-install.md).
+For instructions on installing user-Managed packages on the Tanzu Kubernetes clusters, see [Deploy User-Managed Packages in Workload Clusters](./tkg-package-install.md).